 Thanksgiving is upon us and Christmas is just around the corner!
-With the holiday season in full swing, the one question on our mind has been: “What does this mean for our teeth?”
+With the holiday season in full swing, the one question on our mind has been: “What does this mean for our teeth?
+Are the holidays the worst time for your teeth?”

 There is no denying it: the holidays do contribute to some bad dental days, starting from October 31st and carried on through the New Year, but are the holidays really the worst time for our teeth?